HerveAbdi/data4PCCAR/README.md

 ## Current functions

+### addLines4MCA

+ a `ggplot2` based function that adds lines to join the levels of the qualitative variables in a factorial map of an MCA (e.g., computed with `ExPosition::epMCA` and created with `createFactortMap`).
+Used for MCA maps.

+### BinQuant

+ creates (roughly) balanced
+factors from quantitative variables.
+Used to create nominal variables from quantitative variables for MCA.

 ### boot.eigen

-Generates
+generates
 a bootstrap distribution of eigenvalues for a given (rectangular) matrix.

+### buildRandomImage4PCA

+ makes a random image (with similar PCA loadings) of a matrix of integer data such as Likert scales data.
+ Uses two helper functions: `getRandomFS` and `recode2Integer`:

+ #### getRandomFS
+generates multivariate random observations (i.e., factor scores)
+    that match the variance/eigenvalues of the dimensions.

+ #### recode2Integer
+recodes a vector of real values to integers matching
+    a given distribution for the integers.

+### coloringLevels

+ creates a vector of color names for the levels of an MCA from the color names of the variables.
+ Used for creating mqps in MCA.

+### ctr4Variables

+ computes contributions (or squared cosines) for (qualitatitve)  variables from the contributions of the levels of the qualitative variables.
+Used to get contributions in MCA.

 ### epVari

-Varimax rotation on loadings and factor scores.
+a Varimax rotation on loadings and factor scores.
 Also give the pseudo-eigenvalues and percentage of inertia.

 ### monteCarlo.eigen

-Monte Carlo generation of (random) eigenvalues to match a data matrix.
+a Monte Carlo generation of (random) eigenvalues to match a data matrix.
 Use to implement the *parallel* test for the number of reliable eigenvalues.

+### phi2CT

+a fast function to compute the phi2 for a Contingency table.
+ A helper function,
+ used for CA and MCA.

+###  phi2Mat4BurtTable

+computes the phi2 (correlation) matrix and Burt table for data tables suitable for Multiple Correspondence Analysis (MCA).
+Useful to create correlation heatmap for MCA.
+ A helper function,
+ used for MCA.

 ### scale0

-Center and normalize a vector to norm 1 or to norm ({_N_} - 1).
+centers and normalizes a vector to norm 1 or to norm ({_N_} - 1).
 `scale0` gives the same results as `scale` except for the option `'SS1'` (`scale0` normalizes to 1); when `x`